Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 Users will be able to post their videos on the site Users will be able to post their rating
-Users will be able to search for the type of tour they want based on their budget Sites with higher rating will
+Users will be able to search for the type of tour they want based on their budget Sites with higher rating will be recommended automatically when ever a user visits the home page

 ## Technologies Used